ucbpi/puppet-iptables/README.markdown

 a hash of options that is merged with the passed in parameters. we dont use this since we ended up making this part of the private api, so we can get rid of it.

+####Define: `iptables::ipv4::table`

+Handles setting up our iptables table entry in our iptables file.
+Called by `iptables::ipv4::chain` and `iptables::ipv4` exclusively.